Ziqing19/LabelPixivBookmarks/README.md

 - The script is developed on Tampermonkey, whereas Greasemonkey has quite different API calls.

+## Latest

+- Shuffled Images (manually enable it in the extension menu): load images by tag and batch size; save them to new tags by batch

+- Gallery Mode (available in Search Images and Shuffled Images page): click on the thumbnail to enter, and use arrow keys to manipulate

+- Additional Functions (manually enable it in the extension menu): manage bookmarks of specified tag in bulk (delete tag, set publication type, etc.)

 ## Intro

 - The script will compare **your existing bookmark tags** and tags of the image, then find the intersection and save